-- d) A sign identifying the Tree Protection Zone shall be erected on each side of the protection fence indicating the existence of a TPZ.
-Signage must be visible from within the development site. - e) No excavation, construction activity, grade changes, storage of materials, stockpiling, siting of works sheds, preparation of mixes or cleaning of tools is permitted within Tree Protection Zones, unless specified in this consent. - f) Temporary access within the TPZ for pedestrian and machinery movements shall only be permitted with the approval of the site arborist or unless specified in this consent. - g) The site supervisor must be made aware of all tree protection requirements associated with these conditions of consent by the project arborist.
-Any subsequent site personnel and contractors to the site must be made aware of all tree protection requirements by the site foreman. - h) The project arborist shall provide written certification of compliance with the above condition.
+- e) Temporary access within the TPZ for pedestrian and machinery movements shall only be permitted with the approval of the site arborist or unless specified in this consent. - f) The site supervisor must be made aware of all tree protection requirements associated with these conditions of consent by the project arborist.
+Any subsequent site personnel and contractors to the site must be made aware of all tree protection requirements by the site foreman. - g) The project arborist shall provide written certification of compliance with the above condition.